-2.13 Action Plans
+2.13.
+ACTION PLANS

-In order to achieve the aims and objectives of this Companion Animal Plan, action plans have been developed and are included in appendix 1 to this document.
-Each action plan has been developed to include Councils statutory requirements under the Act, the standards set by this Plan and other Councils policies along with items listed in Councils Operation plan 2015-16 and Delivery Program 2013-17.
+In order to achieve the aims and objectives of this Companion Animal Plan, action plans have been developed and are included in Part 3 to this document.
+Each action plan has been developed to include Councils statutory requirements under the Act, the standards set by this Plan and other Councils policies along with items listed in Councils Operational plan and Delivery Program.